 Disclaimer: There are affiliate links in this post.
 This means that at no cost to you, I will receive a small commission if you purchase after clicking my link.
 I only promote products and services that I have researched and from vendors that I trust.
 Thanks for supporting my business.

-We think the best beach canopy in 2021 is the Cool Cabanas beach shelter, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
+We think the best beach canopy in 2022 is the Cool Cabanas beach shelter, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
+Click through to reviews on the best pop up canopies if you are looking for that type of shelter specifically.

 - 1 Beach canopy purchasing tips